entur/enki/src/ext/README.md

 Sandbox features are placed in a folder with the same name as the feature.
 The feature name should be added to the SandboxFeatures interface.

-The folder should have an index.ts, with a default export.
+The folder should have an index.tsx, with a default export.
 The default export should be the main entry (React) component of your sandbox feature.

 Example with a feature called `foobar`:

-    //  ext/foobar/index.ts
+    //  ext/foobar/index.tsx
-    const Foobar: SandboxComponent<FoobarProps> = (props) => {
+    const Foobar: SandboxComponent<SandboxFeatures, FoobarProps> = (props) => {
         return (
             <h1>{props.foo}</h1>
         )